Al-Ghaith0/MIC-Amplifier/README.md

 Analysis:
-noise and instability due to very bad components and parasitics in PCB Gain reduction due to no CMFB(common mode differential circuit) added to the cascode stage and mismatch in components couldn't determine bandwidth due to limited equipments at that time
+noise and instability due to very bad components and parasitics in PCB Gain reduction due to no CMFB(common mode feedback) added to the cascode stage and mismatch in components couldn't determine bandwidth due to limited equipments at that time